danpeirce/danpeirce.github.io/2017/Raspberry/RPi-PC-desktop.md

 ### sftp

-An example of transphering a file with sftp.
+An example of transferring a file with sftp.

 ~~~~bash
 pi@proton:~ $ sftp pi@electron1.local